Lekeboi/notification-service/README.md

                                                 → FAILED
 ```

 Every notification is persisted to the database as `PENDING` before dispatch is attempted.
-This is intentional — it guarantees there is always a record of every request, even if the application crashes mid-dispatch.
+This is intentional, it guarantees there is always a record of every request, even if the application crashes mid-dispatch.
 The `GET /v1/notifications/{id}` endpoint exists specifically so callers can check the final status after the fact.

 ---